CarlHalstead/Jenkins-for-Unity-with-DigitalOcean/README.md

 ### Unity
 Unity very simply, is a game engine.
 It is capable of both 2D and 3D games and chances are you have probably played a game made with the engine.
 If for whatever reason you have not tried it out yet, I would seriously recommend giving it a go and seeing what you can create!

+## Questions

+### I use LFS, will this work with LFS?
+This post does not currently go over Git LFS but I believe there is a plugin within Jenkins that you could install and use to ensure the checkout is done with LFS.

 ## Prerequisites

 #### Required